The current members of the Roads Australia Board are:

 Board Member - Fernando Fajardo

-In addition to his RA Board role, Fernando is Vice President on the Executive Committee with QMCA in Queensland.
+In addition to his RA Board role, Fernando serves as a member on the Infrastructure Partnership Australia Board.

 Board Member - Clare Gardiner-Barnes

 Clare is Head of Strategy, Planning and Innovation at Infrastructure NSW.
 Prior to this she was Deputy Secretary, Freight, Strategy and Planning at Transport for NSW, a role she was appointed to in August 2015, and before that Chief Executive at the Department of Transport in the Northern Territory.
 She has held senior positions across a number of areas of government, including Chief Executive at the Department of Children and Families in the Northern Territory and in the policy area of the Department of Education and Training in Queensland.